andhikaribrahim/crmbot/README.md

 # crmbot

 ## Why?
-I have some free time and my brother need some CRM bot to ease their business process to maintain their business.
+I have some free time and my brother need some CRM bot so they can maintain their business easier.

 #### Telegram require us to use https in our development environment, so you need to create your own SSL certificate to use this.
 Use below script to generate:
 ```bash